Systematic Breakdown of Amontons' Law of Friction for an Elastic Object Locally Obeying Amontons' Law

-Clear decreases of $\mb$ with increasing $\tPe$ and $\tL$ are observed~\cite{adhesion}.
-It can be shown that $\mb$ depends also on the apparent contact area.
-These behaviors indicate the breakdowns of the Amontons' law and the extensive property of the friction force.
-Such pressure dependence is consistent with experiments of PMMA~\cite{Bouissou98,Ben-David11}.
-The magnitudes of the normalized parameters, $\tPe$ and $\tL$, depend on the mass density and dissipation coefficient.
-Therefore $\mb$ depends also on these bulk kinetic material parameters in contrast to the general belief that the friction coefficient depends mainly on the surface properties.
-The variation of $\mb$ results from precursors before the onset of bulk sliding.
-Figure~\ref{fig:myu vs lc}(a) shows that $\mb$ is scaled by $\tlc / \tL$ for each parameter set, where $\tlc$ is the critical length of the quasi-static precursor.
+We define the macroscopic static friction coefficient $\mb$ to be the peak value of $\tFt/\tFn$ in Fig.~\ref{fig:the system}(b).
+The pressure ($\tPe$) dependence of $\mb$ is shown for various values of the system length $\tL$ in Figs.~\ref{fig:myu}(a) and ~\ref{fig:myu}(b) for parameter sets (A) and (B), respectively.
+Clear decreases in $\mb$ are observed with increasing $\tPe$ or $\tL$ values.
+It can be shown that $\mb$ also depends on the apparent contact area.
+These behaviours indicate the breakdown of Amontons' law and the extensive property of the friction force.
+This pressure dependence is consistent with the results of experiments conducted with PMMA~\cite{Bouissou98,Ben-David11}.
+The magnitudes of the normalised parameters, $\tPe$ and $\tL$, depend on the mass density, Young's modulus, and the viscosity coefficient.
+Therefore, in contrast to the general belief that the friction coefficient depends mainly on the surface properties, $\mb$ also depends on these bulk material parameters, as noted in ref.~\onlinecite{Ukbakh}.
+The variation in $\mb$ results from the formation of the precursors before the onset of bulk sliding.
+Figure~\ref{fig:myu vs lc}(a) shows that $\mb$ is scaled by the critical length of the quasi-static precursor normalised by the system length, $\tlc / \tL$, for each parameter set.
+The dependence of $\tlc / \tL$ on $\tPe$, shown in the inset, with this scaling of $\mb$ on $\tlc / \tL$ indicates the $\tPe$ dependence of $\mb$.